Latin America and Caribbean

 Effective November 30, 2012, the Mercer Yield Curve bond selection criteria were expanded to include:

 In addition to the regular curve, effective November 30, 2012, each month we publish an Above Mean Curve.
 The Above Mean Curve is constructed from the bonds in the Mercer Yield Curve universe that have a yield higher than the Regression Mean Yield Curve.
-For July 31, 2014, the differences ranged from 18 basis points higher for the Retiree plan to 20 basis points higher for the Mature and Young plans.
+For August 31, 2014, the differences ranged from 18 basis points higher for the Retiree and Mature plans to 19 basis points higher for the Average and Young plans

 BACK TO TOP